Theatre Arts Degrees

 Course Content

 This course focuses on creating props for film, TV, theatre, and entertainment industries.
 It covers various creative techniques, including wood and metal work, sculpting, moulding, decorative finishes, CAD, laser cutting, 3D printing, and soft props.
 The goal is to develop a broad set of creative skills to support your path as a prop maker.
-Additionally, the course emphasizes employment readiness through client-led projects, work experience, and portfolio development.
+Additionally, the course emphasises employment readiness through client-led projects, work experience, and portfolio development.

 Course Structure